 For more information, class schedules, and testing, contact Western Learner Support & Transition or a Western regional location near you.

-Western is a great place earn your high school credential.
+Western is a great place to earn your high school credential.
 Wisconsin residents have a choice of two high school credentials, both based on the GED® Test.
 You can choose between the High School Equivalency Diploma (HSED) or General Educational Development (GED).

 Our Learner Support classes will prepare you to take your GED Tests.
 More than 90 percent of those who attend GED preparation classes at Western successfully complete the test.
 That’s about 20 percent better than the national average.